A quantum Monte Carlo algorithm for Bose-Hubbard models on arbitrary graphs: The QMC algorithm

 Likewise, the generalized permutation operators of the BH model are \hbox{$\tilde{P}_m=-t \hat{b}_{j_m}^{\dag}\hat{b}_{k_m}$}.
 These can be written as products of bonafide permutation operators which obey

 and accompanying diagonal operators

 which together give $\tilde{P}_m = D_m P_m$.
-Here, the summation index $\bf n$ runs over all basis states (though due to conservation of number of particles, the sum of over states ${\bf n}$ can be restricted to those states that obey $\sum_{i=1}^L n_i = N$).
+Here, the summation index $\bf n$ runs over all basis states (though in the case where the number of particles is conserved, the sum of over states ${\bf n}$ can be restricted to those states that obey $\sum_{i=1}^L n_i = N$).
 The total Hamiltonian can now be recast as

 Using the above notation, the partition function can be written as

 As already discussed, the operator sequences are of the form \hbox{$S_{{\bf{i}}_q}=P_{i_q} \ldots P_{i_2}P_{i_1}$} and must evaluate to the identity operation.
 Each $S_{{\bf{i}}_q}$ generates a sequence of states $|\n_0\rangle=|\n\rangle, P_{i_1}|\n_0\rangle=|\n_1\rangle, P_{i_2}|\n_1\rangle=|\n_2\rangle$ and so on where the last state is $|\n_q\rangle=|\n_0\rangle$.
 Moreover, ${\displaystyle D_{(\n,S_{{\bf i}_q})} = \prod_{r=1}^{q} d_{\n_r}^{(i_r)} }$, where